evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 As new supply is inscribed, it is added to the on-chain index, expanding the pool for subsequent lotteries.
 Newly issued assets immediately become eligible to win future blocks, ensuring continuous, decentralized allocation over time.

-### On-chain Decentralized Indexing
+### Decentralized Collection Indexing
-_Maintains the on-chain index for a collection as new assets are inscribed._
+**Maintains the canonical on-chain record of all assets within a collection, updating automatically as new assets are issued.**

 The on-chain indexing system continuously records and verifies all assets within a collection.
 Because new supply is issued dynamically and inscriptions can occur at any time, the indexer operates in a fully decentralized and self-updating manner.
 It maintains the canonical state of the collection directly on-chain, updating automatically and in perpetuity as new assets are created.